hychim/molpc2/README.md

 ```

 ## Pipeline
-To run the molpc-imp pipeline.
+To run the molpc2 pipeline.
 The only inut required is a fasta file containing the sequence of all individual chains in the complexes.

 For example, to fold a homomer.
 The input fasta should be:
 ```